Cancer patients are waiting up to nine months for treatment, says the South African Human Rights Commission.

 After more than a year of investigation, SAHRC revealed that the province lost one oncologist each month over a five-month period.
 From October to December 2016, a breakdown in cancer treatment machines forced Durban’s Addington Hospital to refer its patients to the nearby Inkosi Albert Luthuli Central Hospital for treatment.

-last public sector specialist in June, leaving only two such professionals in the province at Grey’s Hospital in Pietermaritzburg.
+Durban lost its last public sector specialist in June, leaving only two such professionals in the province at Grey’s Hospital in Pietermaritzburg.

 As of August, health minister Aaron Motsoaledi had launched a two-week plan to resuscitate cancer services, taking over some of the province’s procurement and human resources functions, said former national health department spokesperson Joe Maila at the time.